 29. Purple Smoke and Mirrors

-If you’ve been looking for lavender hair colors ideas, and you have warm undertones to your skin, this is the look you’ve been searching for.
+If you’ve been looking for purple hair colors ideas, and you have warm undertones to your skin, this is the look you’ve been searching for.
 Raisin roots become a reddish violet with just a touch of ashy platinum, only to fade into a metallic lavender at the ends, which will perfectly complement a warm skin tone.

 30. Pastel Mermaid Hair

-Lilac, pastel blue, and silver curls create a fantastical effect that is totally accentuated by the gorgeously long curls.
+Lilac, pastel blue, and silver curls create a fantastical effect that is totally accentuated by the gorgeously long purple curls.
 This is the perfect look for a human mermaid!

 31. Deep Blue & Violet Ombre